 - template-parts folder.
 This folder contains the templates for the various pages content.

-This file is used to generate the content of a multi sections page.
+This file generates the content of a multi sections page.
 It should list all sections with their articles.

-This file is used to generate the content of a multi sections page in boxed style.
+This file generates the content of a multi sections page in boxed style.
 It shouldn’t show the list of articles.

-This file is used to generate the content of a single section page.
+This file generates the content of a single section page.
 It should list all articles of the current section.

 This files renders the table of content in the articles body.

-This files is used to render the next and previous articles navigation.
+These files render the next and previous articles navigation.

 (BasePress was originally created as a Multi Product KB so this file remains called products.php for backward compatibility)

-This template is responsible to generate the Knowledge base entry page and is called by the ‘basepress’ shortcode.
+This template is responsible for generating the Knowledge base entry page and is called by the ‘basepress’ shortcode.
 It should render at least the Knowledge Bases grid.

 Further content can be place in this file or directly in the Knowledge base page that contains the shortcode.